 6.02 Mandatory Dining Plans

 Dining Services plan participation is mandatory for all students assigned to RIT residence halls, including Greek houses and free-standing with supplemental kitchens, and the RIT Inn & Conference Center.

-The meal plan week begins with Monday breakfast and ends with Sunday dinner.
+The dining plan week begins with Monday breakfast and ends with Sunday dinner.
 Unused weekly meals are not refundable and non-transferable and cannot be used during breaks.
-The debit portion of a meal plan ends with the last meal of each semester; however, upon notification RIT Dining Services will activate the following semester’s debit account early so it may be used during the break in select dining service areas and vending machines.
-The meal portion of a meal plan cannot be used during university break periods.
+The dining debit portion of a meal plan ends with the last meal of each semester; however, upon notification RIT Dining Services will activate the following semester’s dining debit account early so it may be used during the break in select dining service areas and vending machines.
+The meal portion of a dining plan cannot be used during university break periods.

-Debit balances cannot be transferred to a Tiger Bucks account.
-Tiger Bucks is a separate declining balance, taxable debit program used to purchase food and non-food items in other campus retail outlets.
+Dining debit balances cannot be transferred to a Tiger Bucks account.
+Tiger Bucks is a separate declining balance, taxable dining debit program used to purchase food and non-food items in other campus retail outlets.

 6.04 Changes to Dining Plans

 Changes to dining plans may only be made during the first week of each academic semester (fall and spring) until 4:30 p.m. the Friday of that week.
 Changes to dining plans must be made online at mydining.rit.edu.